Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

-# Azure Core LRO client library for JavaScript
+# Azure Core LRO client library for JS

 Azure's Core LRO is a JavaScript library that provides an API that aims to allow the azure-sdk-for-js public libraries to implement fully featured pollers